Mazuh/AutoScanner/README.md

 - Copy the ```wiaaut.dll``` downloaded file to your system folder (that should be ```c:/windows/system32```)
 - Register the component by typing ```regsvr32 wiaaut.dll```
 - When you start VS project, open the project, and at Solution Explorer: right-click on the "References" node, choose "Add Reference" and find ```System.Drawing.dll``` and also search for ```wiaaut.dll```.
 Only do this, of course, if they both aren't yet listed in References.

+If you're noob as I am for C# and .NET programming, let me help you to understand the code:

+- ```/AutoScanner/AutoScanner/MainForm.Designer.cs```: That where the windows form elements are organized (still as C#, cause I'm dumb and don't know how to use VS Designing functions).
+- ```/AutoScanner/AutoScanner/MainForm.cs```: Here should be the form "control center", where I make good use of "./WIA/WIAScanner.cs" methods.
+- ```/AutoScanner/AutoScanner/Program.cs```: It's the very beginning, contains the main function calling the form.
+- ```/AutoScanner/AutoScanner/WIA/WIAScanner.cs```: It's the WIA class that Miljenko's wrote to access devices and use them -- I would say it's an abstraction layer for you and I only use as a magic stuff (actually, there is a pretty short and readable code, so take a look, cause the really heavy work is done by WIA dll).
+- There are other files, but I really don't know what they are...
+I'll keep believing they're important for a while, because they are (at least for .NET and VS environment).